CUBRID/cubrid-manual/en/admin/config.rst

 **allow_truncated_string**

     **allow_truncated_string** is a parameter to configure whether to allow the truncation of string values according to the string manipulation operations used in insert or update query, and the default value is **no**.
-If the value for this parameter is set to **no**, the string value is not allow to be truncated when you do operation for any string related to insert or update query; however the string related to select query may be truncated regardless of this configuration.
-If it is set to **yes**, the string value may be truncated regardless of the type of (insert/update/select) query.
+If the value for this parameter is set to **no**, the string value is not allowed to be truncated when you do operation for any string related to insert or update query; however the string related to select query may be truncated regardless of this configuration.
+If it is set to **yes**, the string value may be truncated regardless of the type of (INSERT/UPDATE/SELECT) query.

 **ansi_quotes**